tsduck/tsduck/src/doc/building.md

 ## Building with RIST support on Linux {#buildrist}

-By default, TSDuck is built with RIST support on macOS, FreeBSD and Windows.
+By default, TSDuck is built with RIST support on macOS, FreeBSD, DragonFlyBSD and Windows.

 As of this writing, RIST (Reliable Internet Stream Transport) is not available in the standard repositories of most Linux distros.
 Currently, only Ubuntu 22.10,